j-vollen/j-vollen.github.io/_pages/about.md

 ## **What's new?**
-  *May 2025* Our paper "Sequential Payment Rules: Approximately Fair Budget Divisions via Simple Spending Dynamics" has been accepted at EC 2025.
+  *May 2025* Our paper "Approximately Fair and Population Consistent Budget Division via Simple Payment Schemes" has been accepted at EC 2025.

   *October 2024* Our paper "Proportionally Representative Clustering" has been accepted at WINE 2024.